 Casper the Friendly Ghost provides a much-needed break from evil spirits, witches, vampires and so on, delivering a heartfelt love story with a Halloween backdrop.
-The film follows Casper as he falls in love with Kat (Christina Ricci), the daughter of a ghost therapist.
+This family Halloween movie follows Casper as he falls in love with Kat (Christina Ricci), the daughter of a ghost therapist.
 But Casper’s mischievous ghost friends and Kat’s father pose some issues as Kat tries to help the friendly ghost and his friends safely out of the house.

 Something is wrong with a spooky house on DJ’s street: it’s actually a living monster.
 Obviously, DJ has some trouble convincing his babysitter or the police that the house is alive, so DJ and his two friends must take matters into their own hands.
 They set off to save the poor souls eaten by the house, and hopefully stop the house before it terrorizes the whole neighborhood.

 Monster House can get a little scary for younger kids, but any horror-lover-in-the-making will really enjoy it.

 Tim Burton is the master when it comes to critically acclaimed family Halloween movies that the whole family can genuinely enjoy.
 Corpse Bride is one of his best, earning an Oscar nod for best animated feature.
 As with most Burton films, expect beautiful stop-motion and music you’ll be humming days later.

 The film picks up right before an arranged marriage between Victor (Johnny Depp) and Victoria (Emily Watson).
 Victor likes his fiancé, but after he’s pulled into the land of the dead by Emily (Victoria Everglot), he worries he might lose Victoria to Barkis Bittern (Richard E. Grant) before he can get back to the land of the living.